BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{igital} imaging technologies enable capturing the real world and recreating it in other times or other places.
-This has been extended to 3D scenes with the help of computer graphics and photogrammetry techniques.
-We can now capture 3D objects and scenes using purely RGB cameras~\cite{pages2018affordable} or RGB cameras with additional sensors~\cite{collet2015high}.
-Two representations are commonly used representation for 3D models: coloured point clouds and textured 3D meshes~\cite{zerman2020vsensevvdb2}.
-In this paper, we focus on point clouds which are crucial for many applications such as augmented and virtual reality.
+\IEEEPARstart{D}{igital} imaging technologies have revolutionized the capability to capture real-world environments and recreate them in different temporal or spatial contexts.
+This capacity has extended to the realm of 3D scenes through the integration of computer graphics and photogrammetry techniques.
+Presently, we can capture intricate 3D objects and scenes using an array of tools, ranging from solely RGB cameras to RGB cameras supplemented with additional sensors~\cite{collet2015high, zhou2021tightly, schreer2019capture, roynard2018paris, rosnell2012point}.
+Within the domain of 3D modeling, two primary representations have gained prominence: colored point clouds and textured 3D meshes~\cite{zerman2020vsensevvdb2}.
+In this paper, our focus is directed toward point clouds, a representation widely used in numerous applications, in particular augmented and virtual reality.
+The acquisition of point clouds is typically accomplished through diverse means, including stereo-camera arrays~\cite{schreer2019capture}, LiDAR sensors~\cite{roynard2018paris} and conventional cameras~\cite{rosnell2012point}.
+Point cloud acquisition produces huge amounts of data, calling for compression techniques for efficient transmission and storage.

-Point clouds are typically captured via camera arrays, LiDAR sensors, and cameras.
-The resulting volume of data is extremely large and compression becomes essential for transmission and storage.
-However, evaluating compression algorithms requires assessing the quality of point clouds distorted by compression relative to the original point clouds.
-While research into this area has been recently expanding~\cite{alexiou2023subjective}, there are still many open questions and problems.
-Specifically, we address the issues of enabling evaluation of learning-based compression methods and creation of learning-based quality metrics by providing a subjective dataset of sufficient scale, consistency and diversity.
-Existing datasets until now have been either too small, inconsistent (with respect to content normalization, rendering conditions, etc.) or too lacking in diversity (in terms of semantics or the number of source contents) for research into learning-based approaches.